Zack-John/active-directory-homelab/README.md

 <h1 align="center">Active Directory Home Lab</h1>

-<h3 align="center">*The scope of this lab has expanded to incorporate lessons on networking fundementals in addition to the setup guide, and as such is still under construction.
-The core process of creating the lab is done, but many "lessons" will be in a rough draft state and/or incomplete.
-Thanks for your patience :)</h3>
+<h4 align="center"><i>*Note: The scope of this lab has (greatly) expanded to incorporate lessons on networking fundementals, common troubleshooting steps, and more in addition to the original setup guide.
+As such, certain parts of the lab are still under construction.
+The core process of creating the lab is done, but many sections will be in a rough draft state and/or incomplete. </br> Thanks for your patience :)</i></h4>

 <h2></h2>